-Seriously, hasn’t there been a few times when you would like to use just any wire as an antenna?
+Seriously, haven’t there been a few times when you would like to use just any wire as an antenna?
 Without an antenna tuner?
 Perhaps just a clip lead?
 Maybe something like an old abandoned telephone wire that the Forest Service left strung through the trees a century ago?
 Here’s a way to do that without worries.

 This is not a reactance conjugator, not even an impedance transmogrifier.
 No, this circuit just mollifies the impedance mismatch, soothes and calms it to where it is palatable to the transmitter.